 Exercise Regularly

 Moving your body is one of the most helpful ways to cope with quitting smoking.
 Exercise boosts your metabolism, and helps your body burn calories and break down fat, which can help to mitigate weight gain after quitting.
-Exercise also stimulates the release of dopamine and endorphins, which can help to combat the low moods, irritability, and anger that can come with nicotine withdrawal.

 Staying active is also important for your overall return to health after smoking.
 It can help to prevent heart disease and certain cancers, limit age-related bone loss, and control cholesterol and diabetes.